KRenukaSnigdha/Sports-Scheduler/README.md

 3. Availability: Players can mark their availability for events.

-4.Generate Schedules: Automatically generate schedules based on team availability.
+4. Generate Schedules: Automatically generate schedules based on team availability.

-5.Notifications: Get notified of event changes and updates.
+5. Notifications: Get notified of event changes and updates.

-6.Reports: View performance and attendance reports.
+6. Reports: View performance and attendance reports.